brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

     * [#.#.#.#]{.pnum} no constituent reference refers to an object whose complete object is of consteval-only type.
 :::

 Status quo, we don't go into 21.2.5 because `std::meta::info const*` is a consteval-only type.
-But it weren't, we do, and we violate 21.2.5.2 because `&r` points to an object whose complete type is consteval-only.
+But if it weren't, we do, and we violate 21.2.5.2 because `&r` points to an object whose complete type is consteval-only.
 Which, great, `p` is rejected.

 _However_, `q` is _also_ rejected for the exact same reason.
 The declaration of `q` is also ill-formed.
 And this is a real problem because: